 The NPS tool can also assess the company’s overall state but is also helpful at the individual level.
 Product teams can use NPS to determine how customers perceive their offer and the likelihood that they will recommend it or make a repeat purchase.

 Monitoring your company’s NPS is essential because it clearly shows whether you can keep customers satisfied enough to buy from you in the future.
 To achieve this, you must use data rather than just intuition.
-NPS is also used in contact centers to measure customer satisfaction.
+NPS is also used in contact centres to measure customer satisfaction.

 How does NPS work?